Adobe-Experience-Cloud/analytics-io-lab/extra-credit/components/README.md

 ----
 1. Expand the `tags` section in swagger.
 2. Expand the `POST /tags` API endpoint.
+3. Click the "Try it out!" button
-3. Paste the following json in the post body:
+4. Paste the following json in the post body:
 ```javascript
 [
   {